georgexyz19/georgexyz.com/content/posts/a-simple-flask-app.md

 incur a significant overhead on a $5/mo Digital Ocean server.

 William Shotts' book [The Linux Command Line](http://linuxcommand.org/tlcl.php) has a section on ssh, scp and sftp.
-It also has a sentence "the SFTP protocol is supported by many of the graphical file managers found in Linux distributions."
-I found [FileZilla](https://filezilla-project.org/) is very easy to setup and transfer files between a local computer and the server.
+It has a sentence "the SFTP protocol is supported by many of the graphical file managers found in Linux distributions."
+I found [FileZilla](https://filezilla-project.org/) is easy to setup and easy to transfer files between a local computer and the server.